-The Queen’s Gallery, the King’s Gallery and the Prince’s Gallery are located close to the Grand Place and together form the Royal Sint-Hubert Galleries.
+The Queen’s Gallery, the King’s Gallery and the Prince’s Gallery are located close to the Grand Place and together they form the Royal Sint-Hubert Galleries.
 These covered shopping galleries were designed in 1847 by the Dutchman Pierre Cluysenaar.
 See also http://www.grsh.be/en/

 Famous writers and poets like Victor Hugo, Paul Verlaine, Arthur Rimbaud, Charles Baudelaire, Guillaume Apollinaire, … once visited and even resided in this gallery.